 The California Desert Protection Act of 1994 established the Mojave National Preserve.
-At the same time the act also expanded and upgraded Death Valley and Joshua Tree national monuments into national parks.
+This act also expanded and upgraded Death Valley and Joshua Tree from national monuments into national parks.

-North America has four deserts.
+There are four deserts in North America.
 The Mojave Desert is the transitional desert landscape in-between the Great Basin Desert, the high desert, to the north and the Sonoran Desert, the low desert, to the south.
-The remaining desert is the Chihuahua Desert, located near Big Bend National Park.
+The remaining desert is the Chihuahua Desert, near Big Bend National Park in Texas.

-The most dominant feature of the Mojave Desert is the Joshua tree, a species of yucca and not a tree at all.
-It’s a kid-pleasing favorite for its comical appearance and the best place to find them is near Cima Dome.
+The most dominant feature of the Mojave Desert is the Joshua Tree.
+Did you know the Joshua Tree is not actually a tree at all?
+It’s a species of yucca .
+The Joshua Tree is a favorite with kids because of its comical appearance.
+The best place to find them is near Cima Dome.

-Mojave National Preserve is conveniently located between two major interstates, making it an easy side trip when traveling to or from the Los Angeles area.
+Mojave National Preserve is conveniently located between two major interstates.
+It’s an easy side trip when traveling to or from Los Angeles or Vegas.

-Drive across the Mojave National Preserve using Kelbaker Road or Cima Road to get an appreciation for the Mojave Desert.
+Drive across the Mojave National Preserve using Kelbaker Road or Cima Road.
+You’ll get an appreciation for the Mojave Desert.
 A stop at the Kelso Depot is a must for the train lovers in your family.

 My kids love animals and animal spotting in the Mojave National Preserve is easier than most wooded parks.
 Jack rabbits and coyotes are the easiest to spot along the paved roads in Mojave.
-Animal spotting is a great family activity that keeps my kids looking out the windows instead of at their screens.
+Animal spotting is a great family activity because it keeps my kids looking out the windows instead of their screens.

 Stop off at the Kelso Depot Visitors Center.
 It has an interpretive area, restrooms and water fountains in a restored railroad depot.
-I pick up the free Junior Ranger booklets that my kids complete on the counter of the old diner located inside.
+Pick up a free Junior Ranger booklet and complete it at the old diner’s counter, located inside.

 In 1905, Union Pacific completed the Salt Lake-Los Angeles train route.
 To get LA-bound trains up the two-percent grade of the Cima Summit, helper engines were required.
 The Kelso Depot provided a service area for Union Pacific and the vital water needed for steam engines.